 If you are doing business with China, at some point you will have a dispute.
 Regardless of who is at fault, how it started or if it is large or small, it’s good to know your options.
-We wrote this blog post to help you explore the options.
-And if you happen to be asking the kind of questions below, then this blog post is for you:
+We wrote this blog post to help you explore the options of dispute resolution in China.
+If you happen to be asking the kind of questions below, then this blog post is for you:

 - A Chinese company broke the deal, what are my options to resolve the dispute?